colyseus/docs/docs/api-room.md

 ### `setState (object)`

 Set the new room state.

+!!!
+Warning "Important"
+    Do not use this method to update the room state.
+The binary patch algorithm is re-set every time you call `setState`.

 !!! tip
-    You'll usually call this method only once in your handler.
+    You'll usually call this method only once (on [`Room.onInit()`](#oninit-options)) in your room handler.

-Set the current state to be broadcasted / patched.

 ### `setSimulationInterval (callback[, milliseconds=16.6])`